rblades/dhworkbook_master/docs/module-4/Exercises.md

     When we look at the original letters, we see that the writer often identified the town in which he was writing, and the town of the addressee.
 Why choose the third and fourth places?
 Perhaps it makes sense, for a given research question, to assume that with the pleasantries out of the way the writers will discuss the places important to their message.
 Experiment!
 This is one of the joys of working with data, experimenting to see how you can deform your materials to see them in a new light.

-6\.
-You can export your visualization under the 'download' box at the bottom of the RAW page - your choices are as a simple raster image (png), a vector image (svg) or a data representation (json).
+6. You can export your visualization under the 'download' box at the bottom of the RAW page &mdash; your choices are as a simple raster image (PNG), a vector image (SVG) or a data representation (json).

     <br>
-    <iframe width="560" height="315" src="https://www.youtube.com/embed/xYY8rl4c_nc" title="Playing with RAW" frameborder="0" gesture="media" allowfullscreen></iframe>
+    <iframe width="560" height="315" src="https://www.youtube.com/embed/jcDLQxeTjDo?rel=0" title="Playing with RAW" frameborder="0" gesture="media" allowfullscreen></iframe>
     <br>

 -----

 ## Exercise 8: Simple Mapping and Georectifying

-In this exercise, you will find a historical map online, upload a copy to a mapwarper service, georectify it, and then display the map online, via a hosted service like CartoDB, and also through a map you will build yourself using leaflet.js.
-Finally, we will also convert csv to geojson using [Mapbox's geojson converter](https://mapbox.github.io/togeojson/), and we'll map that as a github gist.
-We'll also grab a geojson file hosted on github gist and import it into cartodb.
+In this exercise, you will find a historical map online, upload a copy to a mapwarper service, georectify it, and then display the map online, via a hosted service like CartoDB, and also through a map you will build yourself using Leaflet.js.
+Finally, we will also convert CSV to geojson using [Mapbox's geojson converter](https://mapbox.github.io/togeojson/), and we'll map that as a GitHub gist.
+We'll also grab a geojson file hosted on GitHub gist and import it into cartodb.

 ### Georectifying
 Georectifying is the process of taking an image (whether it is of a historical map, chart, airphoto, or whatever) and manipulating its geometry so that it matches a geographic projection.
 Think of it like this: you take your handdrawn map, and use pushpins to pin down known locations on your map to a globe.
 As you pin, your image stretches and warps.
 Traditionally, this has not been an easy thing to do, if you are new to GIS.
 In recent years, the curve has flattened significantly.
 In this exercise, we'll grab an image, upload it to the Map Warper website, and then export it as a tileset which can be used in other mapping programs.